draftdev/startup-marketing-checklist/_posts/2018-09-06-customer-chat-tools.markdown

 - **[Autopilot](https://autopilothq.com/)** - Autopilot covers more than just in-app chat; you can use it to build complex customer journeys as well.

+- **[Chat.io](https://www.chat.io)** — Has a Facebook integration that lets you handle Messenger conversations along with chats from website in one app. $10/month with a 14-day free trial.

 - **[Chatra](https://chatra.io/)** - You can either wait for visitors to ask you questions or proactively engage them on your sales pages.

 - **[Crisp.chat](https://crisp.chat/en/)** - Crisp offers a free tier for small businesses with just one or two customer service reps, so this could be perfect for a side project just getting started.